Exansa/M7011E/Backend/README.md

 One of the deployed services is a [RabbitMQ](https://www.rabbitmq.com) broker.
 This service listens for messages that are sent to _`queues`_ and deploys those messages to services that listens to the particular queue.

-If no service is actively listening, the messages is requeued for later deployment.
+If no service is actively listening, the messages is requeued for later deployment, unless other specified.